 So, what can we do?
 How can we help?

 How can we recognize the warning signs?
 These are all questions that everyone who’s ever been survived by a victim of suicide has asked themselves a million times and may never get concrete answers to.
 As far as scientific study goes, suicide remains a bit more of a mystery than researchers would like.
 For example, in the United States, women are far more likely to attempt suicide, whereas men are more likely to die by it.
 Demographically speaking, the highest trends for those thinking about suicide are amongst adults ages 18 to 25.
 That of course, doesn’t exempt other age groups.
 There are still so many things to look for, so many other pieces of this seemingly endless jigsaw puzzle.

+To help solve, or at least move closer to solving, part of that complex puzzle, researchers have broken suicidal ideation (or suicidal thoughts) into two separate, but distinctive categories.
 Wishing for death, no matter how it comes, is one thing.
 Whereas, actually thinking about and planning to commit suicide is another thing.
 This is where the terms passive suicidal ideation and active suicidal ideation come into play.
 These are used to help categorize the thoughts and if there is intent behind them.

 What is Passive Suicidal Ideation?

 Passive Suicidal Ideation is when a person sometimes wishes they were dead but do not have any actual plans to commit suicide.
 This can be as simple as a fleeting statement of, “I hope I don’t wake up in the morning.” or “If a bus hits me, it’s no big loss.”
 Any thoughts that relate to one’s death but aren’t the actually related to planning the act of taking one’s own life is considered passive suicidal ideation.